SylverStudios/SylverStudios.github.io/README.md

 <details><summary>Development Environment setup - Mac</summary>
 <p>

 Are you me?
-Have you not properly setup ruby on your old macbook?
+Have you not properly setup ruby on your old mcBook?
 Some of these steps will relate to that issue, ignore if not applicable.

 ### Ruby Setup
 We need `ruby` installed, at the correct version, to run `jekyll`.